 - Hawaii voters in 1998 approved a constitutional amendment that gave the Hawaii Legislature the authority to reserve marriage in Hawaii to opposite sex couples.
 The Legislature later passed a law that defined marriage as a union of a man and a woman.

 - Despite the Hawaii legislative action, the Hawaii Supreme Court decision led other states to approve same-sex unions.
-Massachusetts was the first in 2004, followed by eight other states and the District of Columbia.
+Massachusetts was the first in 2004, followed by twelve other states and the District of Columbia.
 Hawaii addresses marriage in its constitution, it simply gives the authority to define marriage to the Legislature.